 The emergency stop button is located on the lower right side of control panel (Figure 3-1).
 Push the button in for emergency stop.
-The red Shutdown status LED will light, and the digital display message will be: "EMERGENCY STOP 102 - SHUTDOWN" To reset, pull the button out or turn the button clockwise (button with arrow) and allow it to pop out.
+The red Shutdown status LED will light, and the digital display message will be:

+"EMERGENCY STOP 102 - SHUTDOWN"

+To reset, turn the switch clockwise and allow it to pop out.
 Move the Run/Off/Auto switch to the Off position.
 Then momentarily push the Reset switch.